djcass44/all-your-base/docs/KRM.md

 ## Base image

-Rather than starting from *scratch*, we can build off of an existing image.
+Rather than starting from *scratch*, we can build on an existing image.

 ```yaml
 apiVerison: ayb.dcas.dev/v1